arabcoders/watchstate/README.md

 $ docker exec -ti watchstate console help servers:unify
 ```

-This command is not limited to plex, you can unify API key for all supported backend servers.

 ---

-If you don't want to use webhooks and want to rely only on scheduled task for importing, then set the value
+If you don't want to/can't use webhooks and want to rely solely on task scheduler importing, then set the value
 of `WS_CRON_IMPORT` to `1`.
 By default, we run the import command every hour.
 However, you can change the scheduled task
 timer by adding another variable `WS_CRON_IMPORT_AT` and set its value to valid cron expression. for
-example, `0 */2 * * *` it will run every two hours instead of 1 hour. beware, this operation is somewhat costly as it's
+example, `0 */2 * * *` it will run every two hours instead of 1 hour.
+If your backends and this tool are not on same
-pulls the entire server library.
+server it might consume a lot of bandwidth as it's pulls the entire server library listing.

 ---

 #### TIP

 You should still have `WS_CRON_IMPORT` enabled as sometimes plex does not really report new items, or report them in a
-way that is not compatible with the way we handle webhooks events. running the import command regularly helps keep
+way that is not compatible with the way we handle webhooks events.
-healthy `GUIDS <> serverInternalID mapping` relations.

 ---